bbc/gst-roq/README.md

 The following is an example GStreamer pipeline where a H.264 video source is carried using RTP-over-QUIC to another host.

-The `rtpquicmux` is configured to put each new frame on a new QUIC stream, and the `quicsink` element is configured as a QUIC client.
-The RTP payloader is configured with the maximum MTU size, so that each frame will be payloaded into a single RTP packet, instead of being packaged for delivery over UDP.
+The `rtpquicmux` is configured to put each new frame of video on a new logical QUIC stream, and the `quicsink` element is configured as a QUIC client.
+The RTP payloader is configured with the maximum MTU size, so that each frame is payloaded into a single RTP packet, instead of being packaged for delivery over UDP.

 ```
 gst-launch-1.0 videotestsrc ! x264enc ! rtph264pay mtu=4294967295 ! rtpquicmux stream-boundary="frame" ! quicmux ! quicsink location="roq://198.51.100.2:4443" mode=client alpn="rtp-mux-quic-07"
 ```

-For convenience, you can also use the `roqsinkbin` element as shown below, which wraps the `rtpquicmux`, `quicmux` and `quicsink` elements:
+For convenience, you can instead use the `roqsinkbin` element as shown below to set up the pipeline of `rtpquicmux`, `quicmux` and `quicsink` elements in an client acting as an RTP-over-QUIC sender:

 ```
 gst-launch-1.0 videotestsrc ! x264enc ! rtph264pay mtu=4294967295 ! roqsinkbin location="roq://198.51.100.2:4443" mode=client alpn="rtp-mux-quic-07" stream-boundary="frame"